 Car insurance for low-mileage drivers

 Generally speaking, a low-mileage driver is someone who drives infrequently or drives under a specific number of miles each year.
-But for insurance purposes, the definition of a low-mileage driver depends on the specific criteria used by each car insurance company.
-For example, MileAuto, a mileage-based insurer, states on its site that anyone who drives less than 10,000 miles a year fits in this category and “is probably paying too much for car insurance.”
+But for insurance purposes, the definition of a low-mileage driver will vary depending on the company.
+If you put fewer than 10,000 miles a year on your vehicle and aren’t taking advantage of car insurance for low-mileage drivers, you might be overpaying for coverage.
+Understanding what is considered low mileage for insurance may help you identify whether you could save with low-mileage coverage.

-In fact, although the overall driving rate in this country does not appear to be declining dramatically, it is clear that certain groups are increasingly finding alternatives to frequent driving.
+Although the overall driving rate in the U.S. does not appear to be declining dramatically, it is clear that certain groups are increasingly finding alternatives to frequent driving.
 These include the growing number of remote workers, urban dwellers who rely more on ridesharing services, stay-at-home parents and retirees.

-Depending upon actual mileage driven annually, members of these groups may benefit substantially with a mileage-based premium policy.
-Keep in mind that actual rates may vary, and will depend on your true mileage, the insurance company chosen, the specifics of your low-mileage driving policy and discounts, among other factors.
+Depending upon actual mileage driven annually, members of these groups may benefit substantially from a mileage-based premium insurance policy.
+Keep in mind that actual rates may vary depending on your true mileage, the insurance company chosen, the specifics of your low-mileage driving policy and discounts, among other factors.

 How to save on car insurance as a low-mileage driver

-When it comes to car insurance for low-mileage drivers, most insurance companies have had discounts available for some time.
+When it comes to car insurance for low-mileage drivers, many of the best car insurance companies offer discounts for policyholders who drive less than the standard customer.
 Car insurers assume that those who are on the roads less often will not be as likely to have accidents.
-This reduced risk is usually worth a discount.
-More recently, mileage and usage-based policies have been specifically created with low-mileage drivers in mind to benefit their infrequent driving and share special discounts.
+More recently, mileage- and usage-based policies have been specifically created with low-mileage drivers in mind to reward their infrequent driving and share special low-mileage insurance discounts.

 Low-mileage drivers can save in a number of ways:

-- Usage-based discounts: This is a more recent technique to measure both mileage and safe driving habits through telematics.
+• Usage-based discounts: This is a more recent technique to measure both mileage and safe driving habits through telematics, which uses GPS and other technology to track driving distance and behavior.
 For example, discounts may be based on driving during non-peak traffic hours, which are generally deemed safer, or by braking and accelerating gently.

 Car insurance companies for low-mileage drivers

-If you consider yourself a low-mileage driver and do not expect to use your car for long trips over a period of time, mileage-based car insurance may be worth obtaining quotes for.
+If you consider yourself a low-mileage driver and do not expect to use your car for long trips over a period of time, it may be worth obtaining quotes for mileage-based car insurance.
 Additionally, if you are a safe driver, some insurers offer the opportunity to reduce your rates by measuring your current safe driving patterns and habits.

 Typically, mileage-based insurance will set a fixed base rate determined from typical factors like age (except in Hawaii or Massachusetts), driving history and the vehicle driven.
 Above this, you will be charged a certain amount for each mile driven and measured through an insurer-provided device or smartphone app.
 Listed below are examples of car insurance companies that are making an impact in this market, but keep in mind that availability may be limited in some states.
 The best way to know if you qualify is to request a quote, many of which can be submitted quickly on a company’s website.